Robot vacuums are learning to avoid dog poop. But that’s not all they can see.

 “In theory, they could sell granular information to a Redfin, or Zillow that’s trying to get an understanding of the interior of a home that’s not for sale yet,” said Ryan Calo, a law professor at the University of Washington researching policy and emerging technology.

-iRobot says all images are deleted after 30 days.
+IRobot says all images are deleted after 30 days.
 Since images taken of objects are encrypted, if someone were to hack the robot, they wouldn’t glean much, the company claims.

 “Even if we were hacked, and someone got the map of your home, they would know that you have a kitchen.
 They would know that you have something in that kitchen called the table.
 They would not be able to see what your kitchen looked like,” Angle says.
 “What we store is very abstract.
 It’s a line drawing.”